Mlaiel/iacherie/docs/COMPREHENSIVE_DOCUMENTATION_INDEX.md

-# 📚 Ainflue Platform - Comprehensive Documentation Index
+# 📚 IA Chérie Platform - Comprehensive Documentation Index

 ## 🎯 Documentation Overview

-This is the complete documentation suite for the Ainflue AI-powered content protection and monetization platform.
+This is the complete documentation suite for the IA Chérie AI-powered content protection and monetization platform.
 All documentation follows enterprise standards and is maintained in sync with the latest platform updates.

 ## 📋 Documentation Categories